Azure/azure-render-hub/docs/10-environment-overview.md

 For more information on Azure Batch see [here](https://azure.microsoft.com/en-au/services/batch/).

-Azure Batch also enables Pay-Per-Use (PPU) licensing for your rendering applications, if requires.
+Azure Batch also enables Pay-Per-Use (PPU) licensing for your rendering applications, if required.

 PPU Licensing currently supports: